BENETNATH/mpf_dealers_choice/Ruleset.md

 On ball serve, the 10 bonus lights are pulsating from 1 to 10 (Value written on playfield = 1000 to 10000)

+[ ] TODO

 ***Skill shots*** :
 * Simple skill shot:

-        One random light is blinking among Top lane left, Top lane right, Top rollover, one of the 3 bumpers Value is 0.5 * the value of the light when the shot is made => up to 5000 Pts
+        One random light is blinking among Top lane left, Top lane right, Top rollover, one of the 3 bumpers Value is 0.5 * the value of the bonus light when the shot is made => up to 5000 Pts [ ] TODO

 * Hidden skill shot 1:

-        Press left flipper button for 1 sec to discard skill shot lights, then shoot top right lane then directly "advance bonus" target
+        Press right flipper button for 1 sec to discard skill shot lights, then shoot top right lane then directly "advance bonus" target
-        Value is 1 * the value of the light when the shot is made => up to 10000 Pts
+        Value is 1 * the value of the bonus light when the shot is made => up to 10000 Pts

+[ ] TODO

 * Hidden skill shot 2:

-        Press right flipper button for 1 sec to discard skill shot lights, then shoot top left lane then directly "SPECIAL" lane switch
+        Press left flipper button for 1 sec to discard skill shot lights, then shoot top left lane then directly "SPECIAL" lane switch
-        Value is 1 * the value of the light when the shot is made => up to 10000 Pts
+        Value is 1 * the value of the bonus light when the shot is made => up to 10000 Pts

+[ ] TODO

 ***Ball save*** :
         During 8 sec, ball is given back as a ball saver

+[ ] Coded, to be tested live and uploaded

 **INGAME**